garrandall/popular-music-data/tracks/vacation-connie-francis.md

 Park your car 'neath an August moon
 We're on vacation till the start of the fall

-V-A-C-A-T-I-O-N, we're gonna have a ball, go!!
+V-A-C-A-T-I-O-N, we're gonna have a ball, go!